lizardman301/Lizard-bot-rsf/README.md

 	 * Recommended to make it ping each individual TO
 	 * Unique for each channel
 	 * Default value:

+`!enable [command]`
+Using this with any command in Lizard-BOT to enable a previously disabled command.

 `!refresh`
 Sends a message to the chat to let people know to refresh the bracket page.